-Your best butt not only looks good in those jeans, it keeps you from injury.
-Strong “glutes” make a difference in every move you make during your workout and during the rest of your day.
+Your best butt not only looks good in those jeans, but it also keeps you from injury.
+Strong “glutes” make a difference in every move you make during your workout and the rest of your day.
 Want a strong, sculpted booty?
 A great butt can be yours with the right exercises!
 Here are a few of my favorite butt exercises for turning on the glutes.
-The best part all of these butt exercises can be done at home.
+The best part is that these butt exercises can be done at home!

 Stand on one leg holding a medium to heavy weight.
 Keep weight on your heel and hinge from your hip.
 Bend your knee slightly.
 Flex forward only as far as it takes to feel the work in the glute.
-Complete 10 repetitions.
-Repeat on the other leg.
+Complete 10 repetitions, and then repeat on the other leg.

 You’ll challenge both your balance and strength with this move.
 Using a weight improves your balance.
 Using each leg individually allows imbalances to show up so you can strengthen before an injury occurs.

 Lie flat on your back, knees bent, feet flat on the floor about a foot in front of your butt, arms down at your sides.
 Raise your right leg.
-Squeeze glutes as you push through left heel to raise butt, hips, torso, and chest off the floor, so only your left foot, shoulders, head, and arms remain on the ground.
+Squeeze glutes as you push through your left heel to raise your butt, hips, torso, and chest off the floor so only your left foot, shoulders, head, and arms remain on the ground.
 Slowly lower.
 Do 10 to 15 reps, then switch legs.

 Lie on one side with your shoulders, knees, and hips stacked over each other.
 Keep your heels together and raise your top knee as high as possible.
 Avoid rolling back.
 Performing this against a wall can help you remain still so you can isolate the glutes.
 Do 15 to 20 reps and then repeat on the other side.

-This one really isolates the gluteus medius.
-You’ll get both shape and avoid injury with this exercise.
+This one really isolates the gluteus medius, so you’ll get both shape and avoid injury with this exercise.